-The aims of this unit are to help you apply skills previously attained in your degree in an advanced problem domain and to enable you to conduct a well-defined project with specific outcomes.
+The aim of this unit is to help you apply skills previously attained in your degree in an advanced problem domain and to enable you to conduct a well-defined project with specific outcomes.
 The project addresses an industry problem through the application of IT theories, tools and techniques.
 You will develop project management skills to lead teams in complex and changing environments.
 This unit introduces a range of traditional and contemporary project management approaches.
-Agile project management will be used as an example of a contemporary approach to project management.
-Agile project management values, principles, and practices that you learn are transferable to other project management approaches.
-In this unit, you will maintain a journal in which you document your development and lessons learned throughout your experience.
-You will pitch your project plan in a presentation and prepare a project plan and final report of your project to a technical audience.

 Much of the power of linear algebra stems from its widely-applicable collection of analytical tools for applied problem-solving.
 This unit builds upon your knowledge of linear algebra to explore more advanced techniques and applications of matrices and vectors.
 Furthermore, you will learn how much of what is familiar about linear algebra in Euclidean space can be abstracted to develop a more generally applicable theory.
 Hence you will develop an appreciation for the power and versatility of linear algebra across the mathematical sciences.